-The Learning Resource Center (LRC) includes the following resources for students:
+The Library/Learning Resource Center (LRC) includes the following resources for students:

 - The Academic Support Center for instructional support, tutoring, learning resources, and proctored exams.
-(707-476-4154) - Library Services to promote information literacy and provide organized information resources.
-(707-476-4260) - Student Tech Help Desk (707-476-4288) or drop in (Monday-Friday, hours to be announced) - Printing and copying services Need to set up a "pcounter system" account: https://pcounterwebpay.redwoods.edu See Library website for more information. - Pick up online Bookstore orders at the Campus Store in the LRC lobby.
-Monday - Friday, 9 a.m. - 1 p.m.
-(You may also have Bookstore orders delivered straight to your home.)
+Includes the Math Lab & Drop-In Writing Center (707-476-4154) - Library Services to promote information literacy and provide organized information resources.
+(707-476-4260) - Internet access and computer use - Printing and copying services Need to set up a "pcounter system" account: https://pcounterwebpay.redwoods.edu See Library website for more information. - Pick up online CR Bookstore orders at the Campus Store in the LRC lobby.
+Hours: Monday - Friday, 9 a.m. - 1 p.m.
+(LRC front desk: 707-476-4130) (You may also have Bookstore orders delivered straight to your home.)

-The LRC also houses the Multicultural & Diversity Center.
-The Multicultural & Diversity Center is a dynamic and inclusive place that supports all students in their academic and personal journeys at the college.
+The LRC also houses the Multicultural & Equity Center.
+"The Multicultural & Equity Center (MEC) is a dynamic and inclusive place that supports all students in their academic and personal journeys at the college.
 We do this by creating community, home away from home, and a safe place for cultural expression, cross-cultural learning, access to college and dignity resources, and social justice work opportunities.
-The Center is committed to retention and student success by offering activities related to leadership development, student connectedness and student equity.
-We are a student-centered program that fosters respect for all people.
-The Center is located LRC 102.
-The phone number is 707-476-4255.
-View the website for hours, clubs, and activities.
+The MEC is committed to retention and student success by offering activities related to leadership development, student connectedness and student equity.
+We are a student-centered program that fosters respect for all people."
+The MEC is located LRC 102.
+(707-476-4255) View the website for hours, clubs, and activities.